What is UniConn?

 What is UniConn Plus?

-University Connection Plus (UniConn Plus) includes all of the components of UniConn, while also allowing students to take test preparation courses for SAT, ACT, GRE, GMAT or other admissions required tests.
+University Connection Plus (UniConn Plus) includes all of the components of UniConn, while also allowing students to take test preparation courses for SAT, ACT, GRE, GMAT or other standardized tests required for university admission.

-Students applying to US undergraduate or graduate degree programs who need to prepare for or improve their SAT, ACT, GRE, GMAT or other admissions required test scores.
+Students applying to US undergraduate or graduate degree programs who need to prepare for or improve their SAT, ACT, GRE, GMAT or other standardized tests required for university admission.

 What are the benefits of taking UniConn Plus?